12 Strings, factors, and dates

 #> [1] "2027-03-07"

-lubridate handles month-length differences correctly.
-Adding one month to January 31 gives February 28 (or 29 in a leap year), not an error.
+lubridate handles month-length differences correctly: adding one month to January 31 gives February 28 (or 29 in a leap year), not an error.
+That question from the previous section now has a clear answer.

 lubridate distinguishes three kinds of time spans: